oscarm524/Grand_View_Teaching/DATA-437/README.md

 In this repository, I store all the code presented in the lecture notes of DATA-437.

 ## Chapter 1
+This chapter is an introduction to sports analytics.
+We started by defining what sports analytics is.
+Then, we briefly discuss how technology is being used in sports.
+Finally, we discussed how analytics is applied in sports.

 ## Chapter 2